SerenityCodes/ZapLang/README.md

-# 🎮 ZapLang — The Game Programming Language
+# ⚡ ZapLang — The ECS Programming Language for Games

 ## Introduction